Piers Hemmingsen

-Piers Hemmingsen (born 1955) is a Canadian music historian specializing in all aspects of the Beatles having to do with Canada.
+Piers Hemmingsen (born 1955) is Canada's leading Beatles expert, specializing in all aspects of the Beatles having to do with Canada.
 His 476-page book, The Beatles in Canada: The Origins of Beatlemania!, was published in 2016.
+A follow-up book, The Beatles in Canada: The Evolution 1964-1970, was published in 2025.
 He has written articles, given lectures, conducted tours, and curated museum exhibits on the subject of the Beatles in Canada.

 Biography

 Hemmingsen was born in 1955 in Salisbury, Wiltshire in England.
 His early exposure to the Beatles was through his older brother's vinyl records, and seeing them perform "Please Please Me" on 19 January 1963 on the television show Thank Your Lucky Stars.

 Hemmingsen's family moved to Canada in August 1963.

 Hemmingsen obtained degrees from Carleton University in Ottawa and the University of Toronto.
 He originally worked as a computer programmer, starting in the 1970s.
 He coded the first Canadian computerized passport printing system in 1977.

 Having established himself as a Beatles expert, he conducted archival research for EMI Canada in the 1990s, as well as for Universal Music Canada.